christina-taggart/pc-10-api/source/api/README.md

 With both pieces of data, we can calculate the value of 1 DOGE in terms of USD.

-We save trade, market, and exchange rate data in the database so that we can retrieve data if one of the API fails or their service is overloaded (quite common).
+We save trade, market, and exchange rate data in the database (saving exch rates is pending TODO) so that we can retrieve data if one of the API fails or their service is overloaded (quite common).

 The code is messy, but the goal is a working MVP by 11-2-14 23:59 PST.